citrus610/iris/README.md

 </div>

 ## Overview
-Iris is an UCI chess engine written in c++ that I started in April 2025.
+Iris is an UCI chess engine written in c++ that I started in May 2025.
 The name Iris derives from the flower iris, which symbolizes trust, hope, knowledge, and courage.
 The name also alludes to Iris, the goddess of the rainbow 🏳️‍🌈.

 ## Usage
 Iris doesn't come with a graphical user interface (GUI).
 To play against it, you have to download a chess GUI that supports the Universal Chess Interface (UCI) protocol such as cutechess, en-croissant, etc.